-As we enter a new year and start determined to keep those New Year’s resolutions, I wanted to share with you five great resolutions for parents that I always try to keep in mind – no matter what time of year it may be.
-These are called the LEARN principles and I think it is a great plan to help you improve your parenting skills.
+As we enter a new year, I wanted to share with you five great New Year’s resolutions for parents.
+Actually, I always try to keep these tips in mind – no matter what time of year it may be.
+These are called the LEARN principles and I think they make a great plan to help you improve your parenting skills.
+After all, we always have more to learn!

 Top 5 New Year’s Resolutions for Parents